Can Self-Discipline be Learned?

 What is wrong with me?!

 The only thing worse than struggling with self-discipline is serving that struggle up with a generous dollop of self-directed anger and self-blame.
-In my twenty plus years as a psychologist, I have listened to questions like those above uttered countless times by intelligent, competent people who are caught up in an endless, frustrated cycle of “why can’t I?”
+In my twenty-plus years as a psychologist, I have listened to questions like those above uttered countless times by intelligent, competent people who are caught up in an endless, frustrating cycle of “why can’t I?”

 We human beings are not born with an innate ability to regulate and control ourselves (self-discipline).
-These are actually vital skills which become wired into our brains when we receive the right kind of emotionally attentive parenting in childhood.
-Here’s how:
+These are actually vital skills that become wired into our brains when we receive the right kind of emotionally attentive parenting in childhood.

 - When your mother called you in from playing with your neighborhood friends for dinner, whether she realized it or not, she was teaching you how to stop yourself from doing something fun and rewarding in order to do something healthy and necessary.
 She was teaching you that some things must be done, even if you don’t feel like it.